MEET MR GEZA KORDAS

 I have over 20 years experience in orthopaedics with a special interest in treating hip and knee problems.
 I am fellowship trained in joint replacement surgery but never stopped learning and innovating.
 I am keen to adopt the latest techniques that are proved to benefit my patients such as minimally invasive surgery or customised implants.
 I am involved in developing digital therapeutics solutions to improve our understanding of how patients recover after surgery and to improve their experience and outcomes.

-I came to Banbury in 2013 and worked for Oxford University Hospitals for 5 years as a Consultant Orthopaedic and Trauma Surgeon.
-Since January 2019 I only work in the private sector, but also seeing NHS patients there.
+I started working for Oxford University Hospitals fin 2013 as a Consultant Orthopaedic and Trauma Surgeon.
+Since January 2019 I only work in the private sector, but also see NHS patients there.

-I specialise in hip and knee surgery and also maintain a limited practice in hand surgery.
+I specialise in hip and knee surgery and maintain a limited practice in hand surgery.

 In my clinical work I perform hip replacements including cemented and uncemented techniques using minimally invasive techniques.

 In the knee I use both total and partial replacements including patello-femoral implants depending on the areas affected by arthritis.
 Knee arthroscopy (keyhole operation) is a major part of my work including operations for cartilage tears and instability.